neondatabase/neon/pageserver/src/remote_storage/README.md

 Current implementation
 * provides remote storage wrappers for AWS S3 and local FS
+* synchronizes the differences with local timelines and remote states as fast as possible
-* uploads layers, frozen by pageserver checkpoint thread
+* uploads new relishes, frozen by pageserver checkpoint thread
-* downloads and registers layers, found on the remote storage, but missing locally
+* downloads and registers timelines, found on the remote storage, but missing locally, if those are requested somehow via pageserver (e.g. http api, gc)
 * uses compression when deals with files, for better S3 usage
 * maintains an index of what's stored remotely
 * evicts failing tasks and stops the corresponding timelines

+The tasks are delayed with every retry and the retries are capped, to avoid poisonous tasks.
+After any task eviction, or any error at startup checks (e.g. obviously different and wrong local and remote states fot the same timeline), the timeline has to be stopped from submitting further checkpoint upload tasks, which is done along the corresponding timeline status change.

 No good optimisations or performance testing is done, the feature is disabled by default and gets polished over time.
 It's planned to deal with all questions that are currently on and prepare the feature to be enabled by default in cloud environments.